braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/supported_personalization_tags.md

 ![Example of using a default value of "there" when using a first name variable in a push message.][4]

-### Using conditional logic instad of a default value
+### Using conditional logic instead of a default value

 In some circumstances, you may opt to use [conditional logic][17] instead of setting a default value.
 Conditional logic allows you to send messages that differ based on the value of a custom attribute.
 Additionally, you can use conditional logic to [abort messages][18] to customers with null or blank attribute values.